nguemechieu/TrendExpert/README.md

 - Compatible with MetaTrader 4 (MT4) platform for seamless execution.
 - Customizable parameters to tailor the strategy to specific trading preferences.

-### Redistribution Terms and Conditions:
-- TrendExpert is copyrighted by TradeAdviser LLC.
-- Redistribution and modification are permitted for personal and non-commercial use only.
-- Commercial use and distribution require explicit permission from TradeAdviser LLC.
+## TrendExpert Trading Strategy

+### License

+This trading strategy, TrendExpert, is distributed under the Apache 2 license.

-### Disclaimer:
+### Risk Disclaimer

-Trading involves risk, and past performance is not indicative of future results.
-TrendExpert is intended for educational and informational purposes only.
-TradeAdviser LLC does not guarantee profitability or success in trading activities.
+Trading involves risks, and past performance does not guarantee future results.
+TradeAdviser LLC does not guarantee profits or success in financial markets.
+Users are responsible for their trading decisions and should consider their risk tolerance before trading.

+### Installation

+1. Download the latest version of MetaTrader 4 (MT4) from [MetaQuotes](https://www.metatrader4.com/).
+2. Install MT4 on your computer following the installation instructions provided.
+3. Open MT4 and log in to your trading account.
+4. In MT4, go to 'File' -> 'Open Data Folder' to open the data folder.
+5. Copy the `TrendExpert.ex4` file into the 'MQL4/Experts' folder within the MT4 data folder.
+6. Restart MT4 to load the TrendExpert trading strategy.
+7. Drag and drop the TrendExpert strategy onto the chart of the financial instrument you want to trade.
+8. Configure the strategy parameters and settings according to your trading preferences.

+### Support

+For support, contact:

+- Phone: +1 (302) 317-6610
+- Email: nguemechieu@live.com

 ---

-Feel free to adjust the description according to your specific preferences and requirements.